Luigi Cagnola

-Marchese Luigi Cagnola (9 June 1762 – 14 August 1833) was a Neoclassical Italian architect.
+Marchese Luigi Cagnola (9 June 1762 – 14 August 1833) was an Italian Neoclassical architect.

 Biography

 Early years and education

 Cagnola was born in Milan.
 He was sent at the age of fourteen to the Clementine College at Rome, and afterwards studied law at the University of Pavia.
 He was intended for the legal profession, but his passion for architecture was too strong, and after holding some government posts at Milan, he entered as a competitor for the construction of the Porta Orientale.
 His designs were commended, but were not selected on account of the expense their adoption would have involved.
 In 1792 Cagnola contributed a series of measured drawings to the first volume of Angelo Fumagalli’s Delle antichità longobardico-milanesi.

 Napoleonic period

 From an early date in his career it was clear that when working on historic buildings his guiding principle was to conform to the style of the original architecture, whatever its period.
 He followed this criterion in his designs for the façade of Milan Cathedral (1790) and for completing the Shrine at Rho (1795).
 When the French entered Milan in 1796 Cagnola took refuge in Venice, where he studied Palladio and Sansovino and designed his first executed building, the Villa Zurla at Vaiano.
 In 1801 he returned to Milan and was appointed to the city council.
 In this capacity he was responsible for designing the temporary monuments erected for such celebrations as the coronation of Napoleon.
 To celebrate the victory of Marengo (1800) he organized the construction of the so-called Atrium of Porta Marengo (1801–14), producing a design that incorporated the entire Corso di Porta Ticinese.
-His plan allowed for three pairs of symmetrical buildings (two market arcades, two toll-houses and two other edifices to replace the medieval gate).
+His plan allowed for three pairs of symmetrical buildings (two market arcades, two toll-houses, and two other edifices to replace the medieval gate).
 Only the Atrium on the bridge and the two toll-houses were built, however.